ufs-community/ufs-weather-model/doc/UsersGuide/source/Introduction.rst

 - :numref:`Chapter %s <InputsOutputs>` (Inputs and Outputs) lists the model inputs and outputs and has a description of the key files.

-- :numref:`Chapter %s <SDFandNamelistExamplePractices>` (SDF and namelist samples and best practices) contains a description of the :term:`Suite Definition File (SDF)` and namelists needed to configure the model for running with the GFS v15.2 and GFS v16beta physics suites.

 - :numref:`Chapter %s <FAQ>` (FAQ) lists frequently asked questions and answers.

 Finally, :numref:`Chapters %s <Acronyms>` and :numref:`%s <Glossary>` contain a list of acronyms and a glossary, respectively.